bvm-org/bvm/README.md

   *After*: `a, a]`
   *Errors*: Will error if there are no items on the operand stack.
   > Duplicates the item on the top of the current operand stack.
 If
-  > the item found is a reference type (i.e. an array, dictionary,
+  > the item found is a reference type (i.e. an array (including
-  > code segment or stack) then it is the pointer to that item that is
+  > strings), dictionary, code segment or stack) then it is the
-  > duplicated, not the item itself.
-This is the same as `1 COPY`.
+  > pointer to that item that is duplicated, not the item itself.
+This
+  > is the same as `1 COPY`.

 * `INDEX`
   *Before*: <code>[a<sub>0</sub>, ..., a<sub>i</sub>, ..., a<sub>n-1</sub>, i]</code>